adarshdg4567/glide/journal.md

 ---

 ## June 3: the idea hits
 Was thinking about starting a new long-term build and fixed-wing FPV seemed like the move.
 Didn’t want to just buy a kit.
 I wanted to build something from scratch.
 Got inspired by a couple of balsa-style builds and figured I’d go with a V-tail configuration just to make it weird.
 Spent the day watching build videos and noting down what materials I’d need.
-The name “Glide” kinda just came to me—it felt right.
+The name “Glide” kinda just came to me it felt right.
 Made a fresh folder called `Glide_FPV` and dumped in every screenshot and airfoil chart I could find.
 Already obsessed.

 **hours spent:** 1
 ![Nacelle](https://github.com/user-attachments/assets/cee74f34-8734-4f74-b88a-1bed0fa0482c)